 This plant has long been recognized for its usefulness, as every single part of it can be utilized for different daily needs: food, clothing, fiber, plastic...you name it.
 And from a nutrition standpoint, it’s a gold mine.
 Hemp seeds alone pack a heavy dose of protein — just as much as a serving of beef or lamb, in fact.
 Additionally, they are one of the best sources for essential fatty acids.
 Much like the amino acids we discussed earlier, essential fatty acids are nutrients that cannot be synthesized by the human body and thus must come from the food we eat.

 There are two main groups of essential fatty acids: linoleic acid (omega-6 group) and alpha-linolenic acid (omega-3 group).
 Both groups are critical to maintaining normal body functions.
-Studies have shown that these fatty acids can even help in treating certain diseases as well as improving mental and physical performance.
 Hemp seeds contain an ideal 3:1 ratio of omega-6 to omega-3 fatty acids.

 But wait, there's more!
-Hemp seeds also pack a mighty punch of other important nutrients:
+Hemp seeds also contain other important nutrients:

 - Vitamin E